Setup

 - Secure authentication — Use stored logins to access protected sites while keeping credentials safe.

-- Full auditability — Every browser action is tracked, giving you a clear record of what the assignment did and when.
+- Full auditability — Every browser action is tracked, giving you a clear record of what the agent did and when.

 - Flexible automation — Automate virtually any browser-based task without custom development or vendor cooperation.